-COVID-19 vaccine hope lifts American small cap stocks near record
+COVID-19 vaccine hope lifts American small cap stocks to record

 The Russell 2000 is roaring back